Run for the Hills (song): Background

 Tate McRae wrote "Run for the Hills" with the songwriters Amy Allen and Grant Boutin, and its producers, Ryan Tedder and Jasper Harris.
 She detailed the song's inspiration in an interview for Apple Music: "I was obsessed with this person.
 I began to fall in love with the toxicity of it.
 Usually I'm a really stubborn person and I feel like I can get myself out of any situation, but for some reason I was stuck in this ongoing cycle of being so attached".
 It was included as the third track on McRae's second studio album, Think Later, which was released on December 8, 2023.

 Composition

-"Run for the Hills" is a pop, trap, and electro-R&B song which describes a fraught relationship on the brink of its conclusion yet persistent.
+"Run for the Hills" is a pop, trap-pop, and electro-R&B song which describes a fraught relationship on the brink of its conclusion yet persistent.
 In the song, McRae describes continuing to be with somebody even though one feels they should part ways.
 CBC.ca included it in their five favorite songs on Think Later, with Melody Lau stating: "On this track, she's well aware that she's caught in a toxic relationship [...]
 Her voice is desperate, words spilling out like she's trying to convince herself that she's in control [...]
 But the reality is that she's hopelessly obsessed, trapped in a purgatory of lust and repeated heartbreak".